TheEdoRan/next-safe-action/website/docs/migrations/v6-to-v7.md

 ### TypeSchema update

-TypeSchema was updated to v0.13, so now you need to install the [TypeSchema adapter](https://typeschema.com/#coverage) for the validation library of your choice to use next-safe-action.
+TypeSchema was updated to v0.13, so now, if you want to use a validation library other than Zod, you also need to install the related [TypeSchema adapter](https://typeschema.com/#coverage).

 ## Requirements